kubewarden/namespace-label-propagator-policy/README.md

 Label propagation only occurs if the desired labels are already set on the namespace.
 If a label is not defined in the namespace, it will not be propagated to the workloads

+## Limitations

+The policy propagates the labels only when a object is created or updated.

+### Changes to the Namespace

+Adding a new relevant label to a Namespace is not going to cause all the resources inside of it to be updated.
+The individual resources will be updated when a UPDATE action affects them.

+Changing the value of a relevant label inside of the Namespace is not going to update all the resources defined inside of it.
+The individual resources will be updated when a UPDATE action affects them.

+Removing a relevant label from the Namespace is not going to cause its removal from all the resources that are already defined inside of it.
+The resources will retain this label forever, even if they are processed again by the policy because of a UPDATE action.

+### Changes to the policy settings

+Adding a new label to the list of `propagatedLabels` is not going to udpdate all the resources already defined inside of the Namespace.
+The individual resources will be updated when a UPDATE action affects them.

+Removing a label from the list of `propagatedLabels` is not going to remove it from the resources that already exist inside of the Namespace.
+The resources will retain this label forever, even if they are processed again by the policy because of a UPDATE action.